 Providence to host hiring events, offer bonuses to fill openings in Olympia, Centralia

-Providence of Southwest Washington, operator of hospitals in Olympia and Centralia, is set to host hiring events next week to fill a number of job openings.
+Providence of Southwest Washington, operator of hospitals in Olympia and Centralia, is set to host hiring events to fill a number of job openings.

-Providence St. Peter Hospital and Providence Centralia are looking to fill positions in dietary, housekeeping, patient transport, security, admitting and all levels of nursing.
+Providence St. Peter Hospital and Providence Centralia are looking to fill positions in dietary, housekeeping, patient transport, security, admitting and all levels of nursing fields.

 Applicants, who must be fully vaccinated, are asked to RSVP for the hiring events at Indeed.com.
 For the Olympia event, go here; for the Centralia event, go here.